rachaelstanislaw/learn-pre-work/HTML/html_lectures.md

 It is important to understand what each tag in the boiler plate if responsible for!
 But for now, we will be working inside of the `body` tag.

 *Developer Note: our in-app text editor will already be set to "HTML" where necessary.
-This is purely for their own knowledge.*
+This is purely for their own knowledge.
+We are not spending a lot of time on the boiler plate, we just want to introduce it.
+Tags, indentation, and attributes are going to be a much larger chunk of the HTML pre-work.*